happyapplehorse/gptui/README.md

 -  Offers a file channel through which you can upload to or download from GPT.
 - Optional plugin features, including (customizable, continuously being added and refined, some plugin prompts are still under development):
   -  Internet search.
-  -  Open interpreter.
+  -  Open interpreter[^open_interpreter].
-  -  Reminders.
+  -  Reminders[^reminder].
   -  Recollecting memories from vectorized conversation history.

+[^open_interpreter]: This plugin utilizes [open-interpreter](https://github.com/KillianLucas/open-interpreter), you need to first follow the instructions provided by open-interpreter to properly set up the environment and API.
+It is recommended to use this under the GPT-4 model.
+[^reminder]: Recommended for use with the GPT-4 model.

 # Compatibility
-GPTUI runs in a command line environment and is compatible with Linux, macOS, Android, and of course Windows (I haven't tested it yet!).
+GPTUI runs in a command line environment and is compatible with Linux, macOS, Android, and of course Windows.
 Using the functionality provided by textual-web, you can also run GPTUI in the browser and share it with remote friends.

 <a name="gptui_kernel"> </a>